onyx-and-iris/OBSWebSocket-Powershell/examples/CustomEvent/README.md

 Then run `Producer.ps1` to fire off a Custom Event.

-Closing OBS will end the script the `Consumer` script.
+Closing OBS will end the `Consumer` script.